buYoung/react-native-screen-util/README.md

 // ScreenUtilInstall option list
 //  width        : 390, // << UI Design Size Width
-//  height       : 750, // << UI Design Size Height(statusbar and bottom inset removed size)
+//  height       : 844, // << UI Design Size Height(if not use safe inset statusbar and bottom inset removed size) (if use safe inset set ui full height)
 //  safeArea     : true, // use Get insets info for android, ios
 //  minTextSize  : true, // check if (true)campare calc width or height for minimum (false)
 //  scaleByHeight: false, // default Scale Calc width this option is Hight calc